famished-tiger/Rley/README.md

 __Rley__ uses the [Earley](http://en.wikipedia.org/wiki/Earley_parser)
 algorithm which is a general parsing algorithm that can handle any context-free grammar.
-Earley parsers can literally swallow anything that can be described by such a context-free grammar.
+Earley parsers can literally swallow anything that can be described by a context-free grammar.
 That's why Earley parsers find their place in so many __NLP__ (_Natural Language Processing_) libraries/toolkits.

 In addition, __Rley__ goes beyond most Earley parser implementations by providing